SciViews/svUnit/README.md

 ## Code of Conduct

-Please note that the 'svUnit' project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that the {svUnit} project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

 ## Note to developers

 This package used to be developed on R-Forge in the past.
-However, the latest [R-Forge version](https://r-forge.r-project.org/projects/sciviews/) was moved to this Github repository on 2016-03-17 (SVN version 569). **Please, do not use R-Forge anymore for SciViews development, use this Github repository instead.**
+However, the latest [R-Forge version](https://r-forge.r-project.org/projects/sciviews/) was moved to this GitHub repository on 2016-03-17 (SVN version 569). **Please, do not use R-Forge anymore for SciViews development, use this GitHub repository instead.**